carsonchan12345/Useless-Pokemon/README.md

 ## Pokemon

 ### Acknowledgement
-All graphic are searched from the internet.
+All graphics are searched from the internet.
 This is just for educational purpose, will not be used for publication.

 ### Overview